PgBiel/typst-oxifmt/typst-strfmt.typ

     }
     // {...}ABCABCABC{...}  <--- push ABCABCABC to parts parts.push(format.slice(last-span-end, replace-span.at(0)))
-    // push the replacement string instead of {...}
+    // push the replacement string instead of the {...} at the end parts.push(replace-by)
-    parts.push(replace-by)
     last-span-end = replace-span.at(1)
   }